Cerentr/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+Ceren is the first developer for this project.
+We are looking for volunteer developers.
+They most develop code on Python.
+And Progresql Knowledge is must.